agonbllaca/TimeOffApp/README.md

 create a config.env file which has the below key value paris:

 NODE_ENV=development

 PORT=3030

-DATABASE= "link to connect to the online DB DATABASE_PASSWORD= "password"
+DATABASE= "link to connect to the online DB"

+DATABASE_PASSWORD= "password"

 JWT_SECRET = ultra-secure-and-long-secret

 JWT_EXPIRES_IN=90d

 JWT_COOKIE_EXPIRES_IN=90